 Professional Diploma in Data Protection and Governance (New)

-UCD Sutherland School of Law is delighted to announce the introduction of a Diploma in Data Protection and Governance commencing September 2019.
+UCD Sutherland School of Law is delighted to accept applications for the Diploma in Data Protection and Governance, commencing January 2020.
 The Diploma is designed to supply training for Data Protection Officers and others involved in the compliance role in organisations.
 It will also be of relevance to any legal practitioners involved in this area.

 The Diploma has been designed to meet the training needs that have developed in Ireland since the European Union General Data Protection Regulation (GDPR) came into force in 2018.
 GDPR has meant that significant new data protection obligations have been imposed on Irish organisations.
 As a result, a wide range of organisations must now appoint a Data Protection Officer (DPO) with an appropriate level of expertise in data protection law and practice.
 Organisations not required to appoint DPOs are still obliged to carry out a range of new tasks such as Data Protection Impact Assessments and will benefit from training their staff in this area.
 This Diploma is designed to meet the training needs of Data Protection Officers and others involved in the compliance role in organisations and the legal community involved in this area.

 The programme is co-ordinated by Dr TJ McIntyre of Sutherland School of Law and will include lectures delivered by a number of industry specialists (listed below).

 Graduates of this programme will enhance their competence by adding relevant knowledge, understanding and skills in relation to Data Protection and Governance.
 The programme will use teaching, learning and assessment approaches such as small group teaching, academic writing and summative examination assessments.